 Dust collectors are equipped with filter-cleaning mechanisms.
 Most will utilize an air-pulse mechanism to free build-up and restore airflow.
 The air-pulse cleaning can be manual or automatic.
 In the past many collectors used filter bags, but the majority have transitioned to higher-efficiency cartridge filters to comply with clean air regulations.

 Small collectors come equipped with a clean-out drawer or a small drum to capture dust and debris.
 Applications that generate a higher volume of dust may require additional equipment that can dump waste into 55-gallon drums or super sacks.

-There are options to prevent damage from ignition for combustible dust.
-Spark-arrestors help extinguish a spark as it travels through the duct work or explosion vents will direct a blast away from personnel and equipment.
+There are options to prevent damage from the ignition of combustible dust.
+Spark arrestors help extinguish a spark as it travels through the ductwork or explosion vents will direct a blast away from personnel and equipment.
 Wet dust collectors are also available to reduce the potential for damage from combustible dust.

 Other Types of Dust Collection Systems Available: